thunderrabbit/barefoot_rob/content/events/2022/07/10slow-paced-hike-on-mt-takao-barefoot-challenge.en.md

 10am July 10th (Sunday, so it will be crowded!)

-Takaosanguchi Station
+Meet at 10am Takaosanguchi Station

 1000 yen

-Bring your own lunch and water
+Bring your own lunch and water.
+We'll eat lunch on top of Mt Takao.

 We will climb the (mostly paved) Trail 1 of Mt Takao.

+Onsen at the bottom after hike!

 # Details: